MightyOrm/Mighty/README.md

 ... etc. ...
 ```

-Mighty will look in connection strings for this additional parameter, strip it out, and pass what's left as a normal connection string to the specified provider.
+Mighty will look inside the connection string for this additional parameter, strip it out, and pass what's left as a normal connection string to the specified provider.

 ## The History of Mighty